CatalaLang/catala/INSTALL.md

     make dependencies

-This should ensure everything is set up for developping on the Catala compiler!
+This should ensure everything is set up for developing on the Catala compiler!

 Other features for generation of files and literate programming also require the following executables to be present